-1.1 SUMMARY
+1.2 SUMMARY

-- A. This Section includes administrative and procedural requirements for Project Record Documents, including the following:

-- 1. Record Drawings.

-- 2. Record Specifications.

-- 3. Record Product Data.
+- A. This Section includes administrative and procedural requirements for Project Record Documents, including the following: - 1.
+Record Drawings. - 2.
+Record Specifications. - 3.
+Record Product Data. - B. Related Sections include the following: - 1.
+Division 1 Section "Closeout Procedures" for general closeout procedures. - 2.
+Division 1 Section "Operation and Maintenance Data" for operation and maintenance manual requirements. - 3.
+Divisions 2 through 16 Sections for specific requirements for Project Record Documents of the Work in those Sections.

-1.2 SUBMITTALS
+1.3 SUBMITTALS

 - A. Record Drawings: Comply with the following: - 1.
-Number of Copies: Submit one set of marked-up Record Prints, scanned into PDF format and provided on CD. - B. Record Specifications: Submit one copy of Project's Specifications, including addenda and contract modifications, scanned into PDF format and provided on CD. - C. Record Product Data: Submit one copy of each Product Data submittal, scanned into PDF format and provided on CD. - 1.
+Number of Copies: Submit copies of Record Drawings as follows: - a.
+Submit one set(s) of marked-up Record Prints - B. Record Specifications: Submit one copy of Project's Specifications, including addenda and contract modifications. - C. Record Product Data: Submit one copy of each Product Data submittal. - 1.
 Where Record Product Data is required as part of operation and maintenance manuals, submit marked-up Product Data as an insert in manual instead of submittal as Record Product Data.